-IUGR is when a baby in the womb fails to grow at the expected rate during the pregnancy.
-In other words, at any point in the pregnancy, the baby is not as big as would be expected for how far along the mother is in her pregnancy (this timing is referred to as an unborn baby's "gestational age").
+Intrauterine growth restriction, or IUGR, is when a baby in the womb (a fetus) does not grow as expected.
+The baby is not as big as would be expected for the stage of the mother's pregnancy.
+This timing is known as an unborn baby's "gestational age."

 The two types of IUGR are:

-- Symmetrical IUGR, in which a baby's body is proportionally small (meaning all parts of the baby's body are similarly small in size).
+- symmetrical IUGR: all parts of the baby's body are similarly small in size

-- Asymmetrical IUGR, which is when the baby has a normal-size head and brain but the rest of the body is small.
+- asymmetrical IUGR: the baby's head and brain are the expected size, but the rest of the baby's body is small

-- exposure to infections (passed from the mother), such as cytomegalovirus, German measles (rubella), toxoplasmosis, and syphilis
+- has an infection, such as cytomegalovirus, German measles (rubella), toxoplasmosis, or syphilis

-Watching growth is done in several ways.
-A measurement called the uterine fundal height helps estimate a baby's size by measuring a mother's belly from the top of the pubic bone to the top of the uterus.
+Before babies are born, doctors check their growth by measuring the mother's belly from the top of the pubic bone to the top of the uterus.
 This is called the uterine fundal height.

 - fetal monitoring to track the baby's heart rate and movements

 If the baby's mother has a condition, doctors will help her manage it.
-This might include making sure she eats a healthy and nutritious diet and gains the appropriate amount of weight.
-Some women are placed on bed rest to try to improve blood flow to the baby.
+This might include making sure she eats a healthy and nutritious diet and gains the right amount of weight during her pregnancy.
+Some women might go on bed rest to try to improve blood flow to the baby.

-A cesarean section (C-section) might be done if the stress of a vaginal delivery is considered too risky for the baby.
+A woman might have a cesarean section (C-section) if the stress of a vaginal delivery is considered too risky for the baby.

-Other problems that can be related to IUGR include:
+Other problems that can be related to intrauterine growth restriction include: